serviceseeking/serviceseeking-ios-test/README.md

     - view leads list
     - view lead details

-**As a user**, when I "login" there should be a indication of login in or sign in **As a user**, when Im in the leads list, the list should display the ff. “username” and “name” in each cell **As a user**, when clicking the table cell I should "navigate" to the lead detail.
+**As a user**, when I "login" there should be a indication of login in or sign in.
+**As a user**, when Im in the leads list, the list should display the ff. “username” and “name” in each cell.
+**As a user**, when clicking the table cell I should "navigate" to the lead detail.
-**As a user**, upon viewing the lead detail i should see the “username”, “name”, “description” and “suburbName”
+**As a user**, upon viewing the lead detail i should see the “username”, “name”, “description” and “suburbName”.

 ## What are we looking for
     The purpose of this test is to determine the depth of your knowledge on the ff.